Getting Set up for Development with Visual Studio

 Setup for Cocoa Development

-A Mac running Xcode 5 or later and CrossBox is required to build Cocoa apps for Mac or iOS in Visual Studio (You will work on Windows, but Elements will communicate with your Mac on the background).
+A Mac running the latest Xcode is required to build Cocoa apps for Mac or iOS in Visual Studio (you will work on Windows, but Elements will communicate with your Mac in the background).